OrionQuest/Numacom/docs_src/vectors.rst

     10.198039027185569

 Apart from the Euclidean norm, several other kinds of norms can also be defined for a vector :math:`v\in\mathbb R^n`.
-Two kinds that we will frequently encounter in subsequent sections are the :math:`L_1`-norm (denoted as :math:`\|v\|_1`) and the :math:`L_\infty`-norm (denoted as :math:`\|v\|_\infty`), defined as follows:
+Two different kinds that we will frequently encounter in subsequent sections are the :math:`L_1`-norm (denoted as :math:`\|v\|_1`) and the :math:`L_\infty`-norm (denoted as :math:`\|v\|_\infty`), defined as follows: